A versatile and narrow linewidth infra-red radiation source for ro-vibration state selected preparation of molecules in molecular beams: Methods

 The threshold pump energy for the oscillator cavity was around 8 mJ/pulse.
 With a pump energy of 15 mJ/pulse, it produced 200 $\mu$J/pulse of signal and idler combined.
-Output of the OPO was taken from the zeroth order reflection of the grating.
-The cavity optical length was kept short (90 mm) for largest possible free spectral range (FSR), enabling good mode discrimination.
+The output of the OPO was taken from the zeroth order reflection of the grating.
+The cavity optical length was kept short (90 mm) for the largest possible free spectral range (FSR), enabling good mode discrimination.
 The grazing angle of the grating was optimized for obtaining a low threshold and sufficient side-mode discrimination.
-SLM operation of the OPO was verified by sending a part of the OPO output into a Fabry-Perot interferometer (FPI) and analysing the fringe pattern in real time using a webcam (see Fig. \ref{etalon}).
-This FPI consists of two plane mirrors placed 20.7 mm apart (R= 98$\%$ for 532 and OPO signal beam) resulting in a FSR of 7.2 GHz and a finesse of approximately 7.
+SLM operation of the OPO was verified by sending a part of the OPO output into a pair of mirrors acting as a Fabry-Perot interferometer (FPI) and analyzing the fringe pattern in real-time, captured using a webcam (see Fig. \ref{etalon}).
+This FPI consists of two plane mirrors placed 20.7 mm apart (R= 98$\%$ for 532 and OPO signal beam) resulting in an FSR of 7.2 GHz and a finesse of approximately 7.

-The weak signal beam ($\sim$ 100 $\mu$J/pulse) generated from the master oscillator had an elliptical shape.
-This was made in to a circular shape by sending it through an anamorphic prism pair (PS877-B, Thorlabs, Inc.) and subsequently coupled to the OPA-I. A pair of KTP crystals, same as that used in master oscillator, were used in each amplifier stage.
-About $\sim$ 1 mJ/pulse of Idler (2346 nm) power was observed at the OPA-I output and was sent into the OPA-II for further amplification.
-This resulted in $\sim$ 4 mJ/pulse of idler from OPA-II.
-This beam was loosely focused using a 500 mm focal length CaF$_{2}$ lens for vibrational excitation of CO in a molecular beam.
+The weak signal beam ($\sim$ 150 $\mu$J/pulse) generated from the master oscillator had an elliptical shape.
+This was made into a circular shape by sending it through an anamorphic prism pair (PS877-B, Thorlabs, Inc.) and subsequently coupled to the OPA-I. A pair of KTP crystals, the same as that used in the master oscillator, were used in each amplifier stage.
+About $\sim$ 1 mJ/pulse of idler (2346 nm) power was observed at the OPA-I output and was sent into the OPA-II for further amplification.
+This resulted in $\sim$ 3-4 mJ/pulse of idler from OPA-II.
+This beam was focused using a 500 mm focal length CaF$_{2}$ lens for vibrational excitation of CO in a molecular beam.

 Angle tuning of the KTP crystal, placed on a manually controlled rotational stage (PR005/M, Thorlabs, Inc.), was used to coarsely change the output wavelength of the OPO.
 Using this method along with the in-line measurement of the OPO signal wavelength using a home-built wavemeter \cite{Wavemeter}, allowed us to reach within 1 \cm{} of the desired transition.
-Thereafter, for day to day operation, we only needed to perform short SLM scans of 3 to 5 \cm{} within the phase matching bandwidth of KTP crystal (held at a fixed angle) to reach the target wavelength.
+Thereafter, for day-to-day operation, we only needed to perform short SLM scans within the phase-matching bandwidth (3 to 5 \cm{}) of KTP crystal (held at a fixed angle) to reach the target wavelength.
 Automated SLM scans were performed with the help of a feedback system based on an in-line analysis of the fringe pattern observed using the FPI.